wp-plugins/subscribe2-widget-pro/readme.txt

 Tested up to: 3.6.1
 Stable tag: 1.2.5

-Subscribe2 Widget Pro greatly enhances the capabilities of Subscribe2 by making it easy to add a better subscription form to your WordPress site.
+Subscribe2 Widget Pro enhances the capabilities of Subscribe2 via an advanced subscription widget with many additional options.

 == Description ==

 = Subscribe2 Widget Pro Premium =
 [Upgrade to Subscribe2 Widget Pro Premium](http://wordimpress.com/wordpress-plugin-development/subscribe2-widget-pro/ "Upgrade to Subscribe2 Widget Pro Premium")

-*Subscribe2 Widget Pro Premium* is a **significant upgrade** to *Subscribe2 Widget Pro* that adds many features and functionality!
-Features include fast AJAX form submission, optimized Subscribe2 output, an advanced shortcode and more!
-Also included is priority support, lifetime updates and multisite support.
+*Subscribe2 Widget Pro Premium* is a **significant upgrade** to *Subscribe2 Widget Pro* that adds many features and functionalities not found within the default widget!
+Features include fast AJAX form submission, customizable labels, validation messages and input values, optimized Subscribe2 output, an advanced shortcode and more!
+Also included is 1-year of priority support, lifetime updates and multisite support.

 = Subscribe2 Widget Pro =

-Subscribe2 is the leading email subscription plugin for WordPress.
+Subscribe2 is the leading email subscription plugin for WordPress with more than 1 million downloads.
 Subscribe2 Widget Pro greatly enhances the standard Subscribe2 widget to provide optimized features and advanced configurations.
 Easily increase the number of subscribers to your blog by including a better sign up form in your sidebar.

 Subscribe2 Widget Pro is actively supported and developed.
 The open source version is available for free to the WordPress community.
 For additional options and priority support please consider [upgrading to Subscribe2 Widget Pro Premium](http://wordimpress.com/wordpress-plugin-development/subscribe2-widget-pro/).
 If you like this plugin please [rate it on WordPress.org](http://wordpress.org/support/view/plugin-reviews/subscribe2-widget-pro/).